GenKetsuRyu/FT_Sensor/README.md

 ```
 ### Testing

-Power on your sensor acording to the **Basic Specification** above, make sure you power has provided the safe voltage range.
+Power on your sensor acording to **Basic Specification** above, make sure you power has provided the safe voltage range.
 Then, and connect your sensor to the PC using RS485-USB converter.
 You can check your connection by the following command:

 ```bash
 $ $ ls -l /dev | grep ttyUSB